Dustyroom/flat-kit-doc/_docs/faq.md

 #### Q. What platforms can I build for?
 What about VR?

-> **A.** Flat Kit shaders work in builds for all platforms listed in Unity Build settings, including VR, WebGL and mobile.
+> **A.** Flat Kit works in builds for all platforms listed in Unity Build settings, including VR, WebGL and mobile.

 #### Q. There are missing scripts in some demo scenes on the main camera